lb_lee: A skeleton wearing a crown of blooming roses (the bony lady)

 This scenario repeated over and over through the years.
 The “bag’n’dump,” as we called it, went from the most harrowing thing imaginable to merely a semi-regular (though severe) punishment.
 We went through an unfashionable stage of wearing bandannas around our throat.
 Headmates died sad, lonely, gruesome deaths, and we still had to get up in the morning and act as though nothing had happened.
 We could not speak of the deaths, or even call them deaths.
 (Even now, we are encouraged to euphemize: splitting, integrating, fragmenting, dormancy.
 Anything but dying.)
 There was nobody even to notice we were gone, not in this world, anyway.
 (Meanwhile, in another world and another life, cut off from here, Biff drank himself into a stupor in the street and fled his housing, and Bob fell into drugs, and Grey retreated into work, grieving we strange phantasms that had up-ended their lives, only to leave no body, no grave, no funeral rites.)

 Corporeal death was a cold thing in the family, or so it felt.
-When the grandfather who’d molested at least four people (including us), we took a cold, pitiless satisfaction in refusing to weep for him.
-He was a child-raping old lecher, and though we could never say so, we were glad he was dead.
+When the grandfather who’d molested at least four people (including us) finally died, we took a cold, pitiless satisfaction in refusing to weep for him.
+He was a child-raping old lecher, and though we could never say so, we refused to be sorry he was dead.
 The one upside of mortality: all kings topple, all power fades, all fists and phalluses go soft and rot in the end.
 It was a surreal experience, to see the heinous old man get a ten-gun salute and full military honors while everyone wept for him, when our own deaths meant nothing, but such was the family hierarchy.

 Meanwhile, at Ny’s memorial, there were no gun salutes, no folded flags, only the gentle grieving of dozens of singers, writers, and fans across the world.